eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Java constants and enum values

-Java constants like `Integer.MAX_VALUE` and enum values, like `RetentionPolicy.RUNTIME` follow an all-uppercase naming convention.
+Java constants like `Integer.MAX_VALUE` and Java enum values, like `RetentionPolicy.RUNTIME`, follow an all-uppercase naming convention.
 Since this looks rather alien in Ceylon code, it's acceptable to refer to them using camel case.
 This: